Cwmilch/PeriodicTable/README.md

 Interactive periodic table in java.

-Values read from the Values.txt file, images downloaded from http://images-of-elements.com/
+Values read from the Values.txt file, images retrieved from http://images-of-elements.com/.